-Santa Fe Community College is committed to providing a safe campus for its students, employees, and visitors.
+Santa Fe Community College (SFCC or College) is committed to providing a safe campus for its students, employees and visitors.
 In support of this commitment, the College strives to maintain a safe work environment for all employees.

-This policy applies to all employees of the College, regardless of classification or full or part-time status.
+This policy outlines the requirements for fitness for duty and applies to all employees , regardless of classification or full- or part-time status.

-- Fitness for Duty requires that an employee be fully able to work their position whenever actively working.
-He/she must be able to complete their job tasks safely and alertly.
+- Fitness for Duty Employees are fully able to work their positions whenever they are in active work status.
+They must be able to complete their job tasks safely and alertly.

-An employee who is ill or injured should report any illness or injury which impacts performance of work to their supervisor and to make arrangements for sick leave or work adjustments.
+- An employee who is ill or injured should report any illness or injury that impacts their work performance to their supervisor and to make arrangements for sick leave or work adjustments.
 The employee need not disclose the underlying nature of the illness or injury, but must be prepared to discuss possible adjustments to affected job duties or to explain the probable duration of sick leave so that the supervisor can coordinate appropriate adjustments.

-If the employee is unable to work for medical reasons, he/she may apply for Family Medical Leave (Policy 4-15).
+- If the employee is unable to work for medical reasons, they may apply for Family Medical Leave (SFCC Policy 4-15 Family Medical Leave).

 - If a supervisor observes a pattern indicating possible abuse of sick leave, the supervisor may direct the employee to provide verification from a licensed healthcare provider that the sick leave is appropriate and justified.

-- If an employee has been removed from the workplace as a result of fitness-for-duty concerns, the College will require the employee to provide medical verification that he or she is fit to return to work before approving a return to work status.
+- If an employee has been removed from the workplace as a result of fitness-for-duty concerns, the College will require the employee to provide medical verification that they are fit to return to work before approving a return to work status.
 The supervisor shall work with the Office of Human Resources in such cases.

-An employee who is found to have claimed sick leave without appropriate medical justification may be subject to Corrective Action or Disciplinary Action (see policy 4-2 Employee Corrective Action and Disciplinary Action), up to and including termination.
+An employee who is found to have claimed sick leave without appropriate medical justification may be subject to corrective action or disciplinary action, up to and including termination (SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action).